thin-edge/thin-edge.io/GOVERNANCE.md

   To ensure harmonization of dependencies, a dedicated team (see "Team Structure") is responsible for keeping an eye on the list of dependencies.
 - License linting
+  License linting describes the act of checking the licenses of dependencies and whether they meet a certain criteria.
+  For example, it is not feasible to import an external library that is licensed as GPL-3.0 in an Apache-2.0 licensed codebase.
+  Because of this, a github action is installed to lint the licenses of dependencies.
+This action runs as a normal lint (see "evergreen master") and blocks pull requests if dependencies get imported that do not meet a set of rules agreed upon by the project.

 ## Related